 Even if you think you don’t know it, you do.
 I’m telling you.
 It’s in the ether.

-And the reason we’re talking about Yazoo today is because I’ve paired their synth pop soul classic with four stages of delegation and created a useful and hopefully memorable management model.
+And the reason we’re talking about Yazoo today is because I’ve paired their synth pop soul classic with four stages of delegation and created a useful and memorable effective delegation model.

 If you enjoyed the elegant simplicity of the Meat Loaf Triangle you’re sure to cry tears of joy over . . .
 The Yazoo Onion.

-It’s a simple four step tool that can improve work effectiveness, prioritisation and delegation.
+It’s a simple four step tool that can improve work productivity, prioritisation and help to effectively delegate work to your team members.
 Here’s a recent picture of it:

-When there’s a job to be done too many people start with the wrong question.
+When there’s a job to be done I'm sure you want to do good work but too many people start with the wrong question.
 They say to themselves:

 “How should I go about this?”